jezzsantos/saastack/docs/design-principles/0160-user-lifecycle.md

 Users self-register in the `Identity` subdomain via either `PasswordCredentials`, `SSOUsers`, or other methods, each responsible for its own onboarding flow (e.g., passwords require email confirmations and a managed registration flow, whereas SSO can just automate it).

-* New users can be invited by another party and can respond to that invitation (e.g., a "warm" guest invitation) or register without an invite (e.g., a "cold" direct registration).
+* New users can be invited by another party and can respond to that invitation (e.g., a "warm" guest invitation) or register without an invitation (e.g., a "cold" direct registration).

 ![User Lifecycle](../images/EndUser-Lifecycle.png)